 It’s easy to get in a comfortable routine at home.
 We get used to doing everyday things in certain ways, paying seemingly normal amounts of money for expenses, and putting up with some inconveniences that we assume are totally normal pretty much anywhere.
 Sometimes we don’t realize that the everyday things we take for granted might be a little bit different or even a whole lot better in other parts of the world.
-Here are a few awesome things that I found quite impressive about Korea when I first moved here from the States.
+Here are a few awesome things I enjoyed about living in Korea.

-I’ve traveled a good bit up and down the Eastern United States, and I’ve stayed in quite a few cities.
-Some were cleaner than others, and overall they were quite tolerable.
 In the States we almost expect certain cities to be fairly dirty, and we don’t really think much of it.
 If you live in a rural area, you might be a little surprised by how dirty a place like New York City can be, but for the most part, we’re all pretty used to some level of filth on the streets.
-After visiting New York City and Boston several times, living in Pensacola for my college years, and traveling up and down the East Coast a couple times a year, I was pleasantly surprised to see how clean Korea is.
-The cleanliness and order were some of the first things I noticed when I got to Korea.
+After getting accustomed to U.S. cities, I was pleasantly surprised to see how clean Korea was.
 Even taxis in Korea are clean, and they don’t even smell like cigarettes inside!
 Sure, it’s not spotless, and not quite as pristine as somewhere like Japan, but Korea’s cleanliness is impressive and much appreciated.

 Korea’s cleanliness and orderliness are not only limited to tourist destinations like Seoul and Busan either.
-I live in a relatively small city, and even there, people are committed to keeping their hometown clean.
-Several days a week on my short walk to work I pass at least one city worker sweeping the sidewalks and medians and hear a street sweeper truck pass by outside my workplace every morning.
-Korean cities also have programs to keep senior citizens active and involved by organizing meetings to pick up trash, pull weeds, and sweep sidewalks and parks.
+Even in relatively small cities, people are committed to keeping their hometown clean.
+City workers help keep the streets and sidewalks clean and well-swept, and there are even programs in place to keep senior citizens active and involved by organizing meetings to pick up trash, pull weeds, and sweep sidewalks and parks.
 After a lengthy stay in the cleanliness of Korea, your home city might seem surprisingly unsanitary when you get back!

 Besides actually being clean and not making you feel like you’re going to get lung cancer from breathing the air inside, taxis and buses in Korea are plentiful and affordable.
 Taxis are everywhere and can even be easily requested by an app on your phone.
 Buses and trains make traveling around your city or between cities affordable and easy.
 Even a somewhat more expensive and comfortable bus line is surprisingly cheap.
-I frequently buy bus tickets to get to Incheon International Airport, and I only pay about twenty-five dollars each way.
 Taxis are also very cheap compared to prices you might be used to.
-Within my city I can get almost anywhere I want for under five dollars.
 Korea’s infrastructure and well-organized public transportation systems make it quick, convenient, and affordable to get just about anywhere.

 Besides convenient domestic travel, living in Korea also comes with some great opportunities for international travel.
 Incheon International Airport is a major hub for international travel.
 Living in the States, traveling all the way to Europe or Asia is dauntingly expensive and often seems out of reach for many of us, but once you’re over there, international travel can be surprisingly affordable.
 Plus, budget airlines in Korea such as Jeju Air and T’way Air make travel to many popular destinations even cheaper.
 Living in Korea makes it easy to go on awesome and affordable international trips during your time off whether it’s just a long weekend or a full summer break.